CiscoDevNet/terraform-provider-aci/website/docs/d/lacp_member_policy.markdown

 ## Argument Reference ##

-* `name` - (Required) Name of object LACP Member Policy.
+* `name` - (Required) Name of LACP Member Policy object.

 ## Attribute Reference ##
 * `id` - Attribute id set to the Dn of the LACP Member Policy.
-* `annotation` - (Optional) Annotation of the object LACP Member Policy.
+* `annotation` - (Optional) Annotation of the LACP Member Policy object.
-* `name_alias` - (Optional) Name Alias of the object LACP Member Policy.
+* `name_alias` - (Optional) Name Alias of the LACP Member Policy object.
-* `priority` - (Optional) Priority.
-Port priority - LACP uses the port priority to decide which ports should be put in standby mode when there is a limitation that prevents all compatible ports from aggregating and which ports should be put into active mode.
-A higher port priority value means a lower priority for LACP
+* `priority` - (Optional) Port priority - LACP uses the port priority to decide which ports should be put in standby mode when there is a limitation that prevents all compatible ports from aggregating and which ports should be put into active mode.
+A higher port priority value means a lower priority for LACP.
 * `transmit_rate` - (Optional) Transmission Rate.
 The configured transmit rate of the LACP packets.